nniicc/dropzone/README.md

 - `maxFileSize` - max file size ['bytes', 'KB', 'MB', 'GB', 'TB'], 100MB default
 - `allowedFileTypes` - allowed files to be uploaded seperated by ',' jpg,png,gif
 - `clickToUpload` - click on dropzone to select files old way
+- `showTimer` - show timer for each upload progress to time the upload
+- `removeComplete` - removes complete progresssed //default: true
+- `preview` - Shows the current image on the dropzone, no upload
+- `params` - extra paramenters for uploading

 Callbacks
 ==========